f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 Perform the following steps to complete this task:

 #.
-Click the “Step 10: Get Traffic Group Properties” item in the
+Click the "Step 10: Get Traffic Group Properties" item in the
    collection.
 Examine the URL, we will GET the attributes of the ‘traffic-group-1’ resource from the traffic-group collection.
 Click the ‘Send’ button and review the response.

 #.
-Click the “Step 11: Change Traffic Group to use HA Order” item in the
+Click the "Step 11: Change Traffic Group to use HA Order" item in the
    collection.
 Examine the request type, URL and JSON body.
 We will PATCH the existing resource and specify an ‘haOrder’ attribute to change the traffic-group behavior.